Test and Trace Support Scheme

 If your bank account is overdrawn you are able to exercise your 'first right of appropriation'.
 This means you have the right to tell the bank how you want the £500 payment to be used so that they don't automatically use it to clear your overdraft.
 The law provides that a customer needs a minimum amount of money to live on.
 You must contact your bank before the payment is made.

-See Citizens Advice Bureau for further help to claim back any charges.
+Visit the Citizens Advice Bureau website for further help to claim back any charges.

 How long will this be in place for?